 • What are the current and future challenges for ‘prescribed persons’ and government departments?

-Whether your organisation already deals with reports on a regular basis or has yet to receive one, this event is designed to share best practice and help you to prepare for the changes that the Directive will bring.
+Whether your organisation already deals with reports on a regular basis or has yet to receive one, this event is designed to share best practice and help you to prepare for the changes the Directive will bring.

 The workshop costs €175 for non-members of the Integrity at Work programme and €75 for members.
 If you wish to pay by invoice, please let us know and we will organise that for you.